jreisinger/docs/data/notes/Go/ultimate-go-programming.md

 * mechanics - how things work
 * semantics - how things behave

-Philosophy
+Philosophy:

 1. Make it correct.
-2. Make it clear and readible.
+2. Make it clear.
 3. Make it fast.

 In that order.